TikTalk: A Video-Based Dialogue Dataset for Multi-Modal Chitchat in Real World: TikTalk Dataset

-The comparison results of the four data sets are shown in Figure \ref{fig:information_distribution}(a).
-Firstly, TikTalk has the highest proportion of information sources after removing textual context and external knowledge, indicating that the visuals and audio in the videos can provide more information.
-Secondly, TikTalk has the highest proportion of responses derived from external knowledge (about 33\%), which suggests that people introduce more new information correlated to the current conversation when the multi-modal context is richer.
-Third, Only 18\% of the responses in the OpenViDial dataset are derived from visual context, suggesting that OpenViDial is less suitable for investigating how visual context affects response generation in real-world dialogues.
-In contrast, this ratio is 48\% and 42\% in the IGC and TikTalk, which are more visually based.
-The IGC, on the other hand, has a higher ratio of visual relevance as a percentage of overall information sources, suggesting that it is more likely to be highly iamge dependent on images than TikTalk.
-Furthermore, except for OpenViDial, the ratio of mentions of textual contexts is close to 80\% for all three dialogue datasets.
-This data indicates that the dialogue in OpenViDial is less articulated than a daily dialogue and requires a greater understanding of the overall storyline.
+The comparison results of the four datasets are shown in Figure~\ref{fig:teaser} (b).
+Firstly, TikTalk has the highest overall proportion, indicating that it has the richest multi-modal context, including 42\% vision, 10\% audio and 34\% knowledge.
+Secondly, TikTalk has the highest proportion of responses derived from external knowledge (about 34\%), which suggests that people tend to introduce more new information in chitchat when there is more rich multi-modal context.
+Thirdly, only 18\% of the responses in the OpenViDial dataset are related to vision context, suggesting that OpenViDial is less suitable for investigating how vision context affects response generation.
+In contrast, this proportion is 48\% and 42\% in IGC and TikTalk respectively, suggesting that they are more visually oriented.
+On the other hand, IGC has a higher visual relevance ratio, indicating that its responses rely more on images compared to TikTalk.
+Furthermore, except for OpenViDial, the proportion of text context is close to 80\% for all three dialogue datasets.
+This indicates that the dialogue in OpenViDial is less articulated than daily dialogue and requires a greater understanding of the overall storyline.

-To further explore the differences between IGC and TikTalk, we also investigate the dependence of their responses on different contexts when the number of turns of dialogue increases, as shown in Figure ~\ref{fig:information_distribution}(b) and (c).
-Note that there is a significant decrease in the proportion of vision with conversation in the IGC dataset, while there is no such trend in the TikTalk dataset.
-It may be because only one image is used in each conversation in IGC, and less information is available over time.
-However, since videos provide richer information, users' discussion on Douyin can focus on more varied contexts.
+To further explore how it changes when the level of utterances goes deeper in TikTalk, we compare it with IGC in Figure~\ref{fig:teaser}(c).
+The results indicate that when the level goes deeper, there are still 35\% utterances are related to vision context and the proportion of audio context also stays similar.
+This is different from our observation in IGC, where the proportion of vision context has a significant decrease trend when the level goes deeper.
+This may be caused by the richer information provided by a video (in TikTalk) rather than an image (in IGC).
+Video users can focus on different points of interest and details in the video, and use them to continue discussions.